Groupon sheds quarter of its value as Street questions business

 Europe has a larger number of high-price offers than Groupon's North American business and this is more prone to economic problems, JP Morgan's Ammuth said.

-(Reporting by Sayantani Ghosh in Bangalore; Additional reporting by Chandni Doulatramani; Editing by Sriraj Kalluvila and Maureen Bavdek)
+(Reporting and Sayantani Ghosh in Bangalore; Additional reporting by Chandni Doulatramani; Editing by Sriraj Kalluvila and Maureen Bavdek)